 I must admit, my hands were sweating a little as I sat in the doctor’s office.
 Being here was something I had run through my head many dozen times before.
 I had asked my DH to book the appointment, knowing that if it had been up to me, I would never have picked up the phone.

 Even with all I had learned, I was nervous and unsure.
 Would I be believed?
 Would I be dismissed as not having ‘enough’ symptoms for a referral?
-Would my knowledge about my symptoms be seen as too much?
+And would my knowledge about my symptoms be seen as too much?
 Maybe it was all in my head – and everything I thought was perfectly normal.
 Even knowing those doubts were silly wasn’t enough to calm me completely.
 And yet, here I was.

 “So, how can I help you today?” the doctor said, smiling a little.
 It was a beautiful, if cold day outside, but in the surgery it was lovely and warm and she was dressed just right, in a reassuringly plain cardigan and a no-nonsense button-up shirt.